midnite81/core/docs/Handlers/ValidationHandler.md

 simplifies complex validation scenarios while keeping your code clean and maintainable.

 Whether you're working on a simple form or a complex multi-step process, the `ValidationHandler` can help streamline your validation logic and improve the overall structure of your application.
+The automatic throwing of `ValidationException` in the `validate()` method ensures consistent behavior with Laravel's standard validation, while still allowing for custom failure handling through the optional `onFail` callback.